nick-lennox/rentals-api/DESIGN.md

 **Considerations:**
+- [Django conveniently takes care of timezone conversions](https://docs.djangoproject.com/en/5.0/topics/i18n/timezones/) to UTC in the database.
+Additionally, through the use of `django-filter`, reading timestamps in non-utc time from the client is taken care of for us.
+This declutters the business logic implementation by avoiding manual tz conversion.
 - Determining rental availability can become inefficient as the database grows.
 Can potentially index on start/end times or precompute availability when a new reservation is made and cache newly-calculated availability (especially if a particular reservation is popular)
 - As more rentals and reservations are added, the API response size can grow large, especially when no query params are used to filter.
 Paginating API results would be a good idea as the data grows.